grkenney/SEMplR/README.md

 SEMplR is an R package for predicting transcription factor binding and the effect of genetic variation on transcription factor binding.

 Please see the vignette for a more detailed example workflow.
-Below are some basic usage examples.
+Below are some examples of basic usage.

 ## Installation